Nolanws1/SuggestSoCal/README.md

 This site has been formatted for handset devices including, iphone, android and most responsive web browsers.

-## Acceptance Criteria

-The website meets all of the project requirements including the following:

 ## Getting started and deployment

 This site can be accessed by clicking the link below: